Cognigy/Documentation/docs/en/docs/ai/tools/user-menu/my-profile.md

 1. On the **My profile** page, go to the **API Keys** section.
 2. Click **+**.
 3. Enter a unique name of the API key and click **Confirm**.
-4. Copy the key by clicking on the key value, and save it to your local storage.
+4. Copy the key by clicking on the key value, then save it to your local storage.
 For security reasons, the key is shown only once in this window, so if you do not save the key, you cannot see or copy the key value again.

 Once the API key is created, its name and creation date will be displayed in the list of API keys.